 Testing dogs before they are bred and identifying dogs who carry mutations that can cause disease enables their owners to make informed breeding decisions.
 The three conditions for which genetic tests currently exist (Thrombopathia, Primary Open Angle Glaucoma, and MPS1) are each caused by a simple recessive gene.
 As long as dogs are tested, carriers are not bred to each other, and preference is given over time to breeding pairs that both test clear, these diseases can be avoided and the genetic mutations that cause them can be eliminated from the breed.
 Unlike previous generations of breeders, we have the ability to get ahead of these serious genetic conditions.

 Breeders have a responsibility to research and understand basic genetics and common breed health problems.
 BHCA strongly discourages the use in a breeding program of any Basset Hound known to be affected by a genetic health disorder.
 To advance knowledge of the prevalence of health disorders and those disorders suspected to have a genetic basis, breeders are encouraged to voluntarily:

 - Permit their veterinarian to release the results of any health-related testing to the Canine Health Information Center (CHIC) Database, http://www.caninehealthinfo.org/.

-- Allow disclosure of thrombopathia genetic testing results maintained in the Auburn University Basset Hound Thrombopathia Testing database or by providing proof of testing to interested parties.
+- Allow disclosure of thrombopathia genetic testing results maintained in the Auburn University Basset Hound Thrombopathia Testing database.

-- Exchange test and screening results when planning matings.
+- Exchange other test results and health information when planning matings.

 - Discuss breed health issues with puppy buyers, providing full disclosure on puppies offered for sale and their parents.